Tableau Workbooks. They come in two flavors.

 Fortunately, there is a quick and easy way to figuring out if your workbook should be packaged.
 Do you need data, visualizations, and other content like pictures available to you within a single sharable file?
 If you answered yes, you’re going to want to have your workbook packaged.
 A twbx file will make your life much easier, rather than attempting to maintain a single file path pointing to all required files for a workbook.

-The affect of data size and the size of your workbook.
+The size of your data vs the size of your workbook.

 If you’re building visualizations in Tableau using a data source that’s 100MB in size (very large XLS or CSV) there are two huge differences between a standard twb file and a twbx file.
 The twb file will contain the connection parameters which point to the source file, allowing the twb file to stay quite lean and more than likely never exceed 1MB in file size.